 Elementary Math ensures success by systematically reviewing previously learned concepts as well as building new skills.
 Manipulatives are used in Grades 1–6 by both teacher and student.
 Using manipulatives promotes interactive learning that engages all students in the learning process.
 Lessons are designed to help students learn how to apply their math skills to real-life needs, such as cooking, carpentry, finance, and medicine.

-The Secondary Math program helps students develop reasoning and problem-solving skills as they use graphing calculators, spreadsheets, programming projects, and online keyword searches to explore math.
+The Middle & High Math program helps students develop reasoning and problem-solving skills as they use graphing calculators, spreadsheets, programming projects, and online keyword searches to explore math.
 The key to success in math is comprehension of the material, and our math courses aid students in connecting each new lesson to previously learned concepts.

 Because phonics forms the groundwork for reading, our Reading program builds on the phonics foundation from K5 Beginnings and Phonics & English 1 in Reading 1.
 Students study letter-sound associations and syllable patterns with an emphasis on word families.
 To ensure comprehension and to develop higher-order thinking skills, reading selections incorporate questions on four levels—literal, interpretive, critical, and appreciative.